veiko/jest-a11y/README.md

 ## The problem

-When writing a React component
+When writing web applications, the ability to easily follow accessibility guidelines is becoming essential.
+As developers, we need a framework to easily and quickly test compliance.

 ## This solution

-A set of jest matchers that will check whether your components have the correct ARIA roles and support the correct keyboard navigation.
+The `jest-a11y` project aims to provide a set of jest matchers that will check whether the provided DOM element has the correct ARIA roles and supports keyboard navigation.

 ### FAQ: